 This notice provides information about how we collect, store and communicate personal data relevant to the assessment and treatment of our clients.
 The following details explains how your data is securely managed and your rights when your data is being processed by us.

-Think CBT Ltd. is the Data Controller of the data it holds about its clients, associates and staff.
+Think CBT Ltd. is the data controller for all information it holds about it's clients, associates and staff.
 You can contact the data protection officer by emailing email@example.com.

 GDPR; General Data Protection Regulation.
 New data privacy and protection regulations replacing the individual data protection laws in all EU countries on 25th May 2018.

 Therapy Notes; anonymised notes securely kept by your therapist to support continuity and progress through the therapeutic process.

 Consent; Freely given, specific, informed and explicit consent by statement or action by the patient, staff member or any person signifying agreement to the processing of their personal data.

 Controller; The Natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.